Senate GOP Police Bill Hits Roadblock, as Dems Seek Changes

-Congress is at a standoff over policing legislation, as Senate Democrats prepare to block a Republican proposal Wednesday as inadequate, leaving the parties to decide whether to take on the hard job of negotiating a compromise or walk away despite public outcryover the killings of Black Americans.
+A Republican policing bill is hitting a roadblock, as Senate Democrats prepare Wednesday to vote against it as inadequate, leaving the parties to decide whether to negotiate a compromise or walk away despite public outcryover the killings of Black Americans.

 Ahead of Wednesday’s vote, Trump tweeted his support for the GOP bill.
 He said it would be “great for both people of color and police.”
 Trump tweeted, “Hope to sign it into law ASAP!”